War Driving from Fremont to Reno, Nevada

 Enhanced by Zemanta

-Blogs are great if you simply love to write and put your ideas on the web.
-Unlike regular web sites, blogs lack the snazzy extra features that enables one to have total control of what to put on the site.
-But what it lacked in features, its ease of use is what casual web users loved the most and lured them to sign up for their services.
+Blogs are great if you love to write and put your ideas on the web.
+Unlike regular websites, blogs lack the snazzy extra features that give one total control of what to put on the site.

 —notes:

-After acquiring an Apple iMac G5 a few months later and testing other blogging software, I integrated the same blogger – Movable Type- to my web site in Oct.
+A few months later, after acquiring an Apple iMac G5 and testing other blogging software, I integrated the same blogger—Movable Type—into my website on Oct.
 01, 2004.

 My other blog: kupitero.blogspot.com